nicholasdille/dille.name/_posts/2020/2020-06-01-using-buildkit-for-cloud-native-builds-in-gitlab.md

 The above pipeline jobs will work out-of-the-box on shared runners provided by [GitLab.com](https://gitlab.com/).
 When using the same on self-hosted runners, make sure that [seccomp profile](https://docs.docker.com/engine/security/seccomp/) and [apparmor profile](https://docs.docker.com/engine/security/apparmor/) are set to `unconfined`.

-The only alternative is to abandon using rootless to descrease the attach surface of the container runtime.
+The only alternative is to abandon using rootless and abandon to decrease the attach surface against the container runtime.

 ## Sidenote 2: Parameter `--oci-worker-no-process-sandbox`